Suicide: Judaism

 Judaism focuses on the importance of valuing this life, and as such, suicide is tantamount to denying God's goodness in the world.
 Despite this, under extreme circumstances when there has seemed no choice but to either be killed or forced to betray their religion, there are several accounts of Jews having died by suicide, either individually or in groups (see Holocaust, Masada, First French persecution of the Jews and York Castle for examples), and as a grim reminder there is even a prayer in the Jewish liturgy for "when the knife is at the throat", for those dying "to sanctify God's Name" (see Martyrdom).
 These acts have received mixed responses by Jewish authorities, regarded by some as examples of heroic martyrdom, while others state that it was wrong for them to take their own lives in anticipation of martyrdom.

 Islam

-Islamic religious views condemn suicide and consider it haram.
+Islam religious views condemn suicide and consider it haram.
 Hadith manuscripts state that suicide is unlawful and a sin, and the Quran explicitly forbids it.
-In Islamic countries, suicide is often stigmatized; it is believed that those that successfully die by suicide are forbidden from entering Jannah.
+In Islamic countries, suicide is often stigmatized.